 - Arrange lighter duties during pregnancy as needed.

-- Schedule a return to work conversation and set up nursing break support.
-If you are 50 plus, confirm crèche access.
+- Schedule a return-to-work conversation and set up nursing break support.
+If you are 50 plus, confirm creche access.

-Can we reduce pay to basic during maternity leave
+Can we reduce pay to basic during maternity leave?

 No. Pay should reflect normal wages including regular allowances.
 If a hike falls due, apply it.

-Can we ask an employee to return earlier
+Can we ask an employee to return earlier?

 No. You cannot shorten the statutory leave.
 The first six weeks after childbirth are compulsory rest.

-Do we need to consider promotions and appraisals during leave
+Do we need to consider promotions and appraisals during leave?

 Yes.
 Assess on merit as usual.
 Leave must not cause disadvantage.

-Can we terminate after she discloses pregnancy
+Can we terminate after she discloses pregnancy?

 No. Termination or adverse action because of pregnancy or maternity leave is unlawful.